vlang/v/doc/docs.md

 ids := []int{ len: 50, default: 0 } // This creates an array with 50 zeros
 ```

-Array type is determined by the first element: `[1, 2, 3]` is an array of ints (`[]int`).
+The type of an array is determined by the first element: `[1, 2, 3]` is an array of ints (`[]int`).

 `['a', 'b']` is an array of strings (`[]string`).

-All elements must have the same type. `[1, 'a']` will not compile.
+V arrays are homogenous (all elements must have the same type).
+This means that code like `[1, 'a']` will not compile.

 `<<` is an operator that appends a value to the end of the array.
 It can also append an entire array.

 `.len` field returns the length of the array.
 Note, that it's a read-only field,
 and it can't be modified by the user.
-All exported fields are read-only by default in V.
+Exported fields are read-only by default in V.

 `val in array` returns true if the array contains `val`.

 All arrays can be easily printed with `println(arr)` and converted to a string
 with `s := arr.str()`.

-Arrays can be efficiently filtered and mapped with `.filter()` and
+Arrays can be efficiently filtered and mapped with the `.filter()` and
 `.map()` methods:

 ```v